microsoft/vscode-docs/tutorials/functions-extension/deploy-app.md

 ## Updating the App

 Next, make some changes to your Function and add new Functions with other Triggers.
-Once you have all the code running correctly in your local environment, click the blue up arrow icon to deploy your changes.
+Once you have all the source code running correctly in your local environment, click the blue up arrow **Deploy to Function App** button to deploy your changes.

-> **Tip:** When deploying, the entire Functions App is deploy so changes to ALL individual Functions will be deployed at once.
+> **Tip:** When deploying, the entire Functions application is deploy so changes to all individual Functions will be deployed at once.

 ## Congratulations!